-Fur & Feathers ~ English Stories for Kids
+Fur and Feathers ~ 5 Min Bedtime Stories for Kids in English

 THE PRIDE AND JOY OF MAMA OSTRICH were her two baby chicks, hatched from her very own eggs.

 One day, when Mama Ostrich came back home from getting food for her two dear chicks, she looked and looked.
 But she could not find her chicks anywhere!

 Then - oh my!
 What did she see but lion tracks on the ground!
 And right next to those tracks were her two-footed chicks’ tracks!
 Sore with fear, Mama Ostrich knew that she must find her babies.
 And so she followed the lion tracks.

 The tracks led into the woods and ended up at a cave.
 Mama Ostrich stepped up to the opening of the cave and looked in.
 There were her own dear chicks – in the arms of Mama Lion!

 “What are you doing with my chicks?” cried Mama Ostrich.
 “Give them back to me at once!”

 “What do you mean your chicks?”
 Mama Lion rose her head and growled.
 “These are my cubs – that is plain to see!”

 “It’s not at all plain to see,” said Mama Ostrich.
 “Those are chicks — ostrich chicks — and I’m an ostrich and you’re a lion!”